 It’s no surprise that we get a lot of questions from members about how these “featured” projects are chosen, and how they can get a chance for their work to be included.
 The good news — just by uploading work, you’re already in the running!
 Here are a few facts:

-- Every project published is eligible to be featured on Behance and/or any of our Curated Galleries.
+- All members can be featured on Behance and/or any of our Curated Galleries.

-- Behance’s Curators are trying to expose especially innovative and well-crafted work.
+- Behance’s Curators are trying to expose especially innovative and well-crafted work that contributes positively to the creative field.
 They consider all sorts of factors when reviewing a project, including quality and originality of work, presentation of the project, context of the project and the traction it is getting in the community (appreciations, comments, etc…).

 So, what can you do to up your chances?
 A few tips on what makes a project “feature-worthy:”